diskerror/Typed/README.md

 Input can be an object or an array.
 ###toArray
 Returns an associative array of this object with only the appropriate members.
 A deep copy/converstion to an associative array from objects is also performed.
+###getMongoObj
+Like "toArray" above, this returns an associative array of this object with only the appropriate members.
+A deep copy/converstion to an associative array from objects is also performed.
+This method specifically adds these features:
+* conversion of all objects with a "DateTime" lineage to MongoDB\BSON\UTCDateTime with all times assumed to be UTC;
+* all top level members with the name "id_" are assumed to be intended to be a Mongo primary key and the name is changed to "_id";
+* null or empty members are omitted to save space.

 ##TypedClass
 The derivitives of Typed\TypedClass are contracted to do these things: